Ask yourself these six questions

 ONE: What do I want to learn?

 Studying yoga is not for the faint of heart.
-It involves learning the 5 Koshas, 6 stages of a pose, 7 Chakras, 8 limbs, 10 points of Tadasana, 12 systems of the body, the founders and influencers, the philosophy, breathing, meditation, mudra, mantra, Sanskrit, functional movement, communication skills, how to hold space for others, and more, much more.
+It involves learning the 5 Koshas, 6 stages of a pose, 7 Chakras, 8 limbs of yoga, 10 points of Tadasana, 12 systems of the body, the founders and influencers, the philosophy, breathing, meditation, mudra, mantra, Sanskrit, functional movement, communication skills, how to hold space for others, and more, much more.
+Whew!
+Are you ready for Yoga School?

 Here’s my advice: consider the journey of the learning process rather then the end result.
 Don’t focus on actually teaching a class.
-Instead, break down your primary goal then continue to build upon it one step at a time.
+Instead, break down your personal "why" for stepping into the study of Yoga, then continue to build upon your personal intention one step at a time.

-TWO: Who do I truly relate to most as my peers?
+TWO: Who do I truly relate to as my peers?

 During yoga teacher training your peers will become your new tribe.
 A tribe made up of all shapes and sizes, all ages and abilities, all backgrounds and future dreams.
-All beautiful, supportive, and loving.
-And yet, depending on the type of training you choose, the tribe will reflect particular interests and commitments.
+Depending on the type of training you choose, the tribe will reflect particular interests and commitments.
+Be clear in your interest in Yoga.
+Is is a workout or a lifestyle?
+A way to sweat or a path to ease?
+A personal vacation or an in-depth education?
+A piece of paper or a lifelong journey?
+Knowing your priorities will help to align you with others that share similar goals and interests.

 Who do you want those people to be?

-THREE: Where do I want to my Yoga Training to be held?
-Stay-at-home or Destination Yoga Training?
+THREE: Do I want a Stay-at-home or Destination Yoga Training?

 Over the years our YM trainings have attracted students near and far.
-There are advantages to both staying at home and adding a retreat element to your training by heading to a different destination.
+There are advantages to both choosing a location near your home where you can stretch your studies out over time or head to an different destination for an immersion experience.

-FOUR: How much time, energy and money are you willing to invest?
+FOUR: How much time, energy and money am I willing to invest?

 How much time do you have to dedicate to your studies?